unahouExosite/docs/portals/README.md

 #### Response

-On success, response has HTTP status 201 and the created data-source object.
+On success, response has HTTP status 201 and the created data source object.

 On failure, response has HTTP status of 400 or greater.